 Social media and online reviews will work hand in hand.
 Applicants want to learn as much about a company as they can before deciding IF they want to apply.
 Find an outlet and promote your business.
 The key here is consistency and content.
 You don’t have to tackle multiple channels all at once.
 Start with one and build a following.
 If you aren’t sure where to start, research your closest competitor and see what you find.

 Review everything that can be found online about your company.
-A lack of presence is considered a negative.
+A lack of presence is considered negative.
 Applicants will scour the internet to learn about you.
-Claim your business on popular sites like Google, GlassDoor, Indeed etc. Respond and reply to employee and customer reviews.
+Claim your business on popular sites like Google, Glassdoor, Indeed, etc. Respond and reply to employee and customer reviews.
 Knowledge is critical.
 Know what your applicants know.

 - Keep it real.
 Overly stylized and produced content isn’t what people want to see.
 They want a glimpse into the company and the culture

 - Try video.
 Interview an employee about a day in the life, live stream employee team-building events on Periscope or create a YouTube channel using your smartphone.